kuzzleio/documentation-old/src/sdk-reference/role/delete.md

 ---

-## Callback response
+## Callback Response

-Resolves to the id of the deleted role.
+Returns the id of the deleted role.